defunkt/pystache/setup_description.rst

    when getting a key from a context stack (issue #110).
 -  Bugfix: lambda section values can now return non-ascii, non-unicode strings (issue #118).
+-  Bugfix: running ``test_pystache.py`` from a downloaded sdist no longer requires a spec test directory to pass.
 -  Convert HISTORY and README files from reST to Markdown.
 -  More robust handling of byte strings in Python 3.
 -  Added Creative Commons license for David Phillips's logo.